 For this dish, I took a classic homemade dressing and added my homemade taco seasoning to really boost the Southwestern flavor.
 The taco seasoning consists of chili powder, cumin, salt, maple sugar, garlic powder, onion powder and black pepper.

 This dressing is super simple to make.
-Whisk olive oil, a splash of maple syrup, lime fresh juice, fresh garlic and the taco seasoning until it's thoroughly blended!
-You can also add all the ingredients to a mason jar and shake.
+Whisk olive oil, a splash of maple syrup, fresh lime juice, fresh garlic and the taco seasoning until it's thoroughly blended.
+Or, you can just add all the ingredients to a mason jar and shake!

 How to Make Cowboy Caviar

-This recipe is so simple that it is almost self-explanatory.
+This recipe is so simple.
 It really just requires mixing the ingredients together and serving cold!

 - Prepare the ingredients.
 Drain and rinse the black beans and black-eyed peas, finely dice the veggies (and fruit, if using) and chop the fresh cilantro.